-Since not all nursing facility residents are enrolled in an MCO, Factor G will be developed based on a blend of those remaining in fee-for-service and those enrolling in an MCO.
+Since not all nursing facility residents are enrolled in an MCO, Factor G will be developed based on a blend of those remaining in fee-for-service and those enrolling in an MCO iv.
+Factor G' Derivation.
+The estimates of Factor G' for each waiver year are included in Item J-1.
+The basis of these estimates is as follows:

-Based upon claims data of ancillary services for actual nursing facility recipients aged 60 years and over for WY08-WY12.
-The estimated WY13-WY17 average per capita has been increased an estimated 0.78% based upon averages established over previous periods.
+Factor G' is based upon claims data for ancillary services for actual nursing facility residents age 60 years and over for State Fiscal Year (SFY) 2012-2015.
+The estimated SFY 2018-2022 average per capita has been decreased an estimated 4.33% based upon averages established over previous periods.

-The capitation rate nursing facility residents enrolled in Managed Care Organization will include both nursing facility services, as identified in Factor G, and ancillary medical and pharmacy services.
-The capitation rate will be certified as actuarially sound.
-The capitation rate will be developed based on historical fee-for-service costs for ancillary services for nursing facility residents from state fiscal years 2008 through 2011.
-The historical ancillary service expenditures will be trended forward to the contract rating years.
-Further, adjustments will be applied for policy and program changes, as well as anticipated managed care impact adjustments.
-The capitation rate will also include an administrative and risk load appropriate for the MCO.
+The capitation rate for nursing facility residents enrolled in Managed Care Organizations (MCO) includes both nursing facility services, as identified in Factor G, and ancillary medical and pharmacy services. the capitation rate is certified as actuarially sound.
+The capitation rate is developed based on costs for ancillary services for nursing facility residents from SFY 2013-2015.
+The historical ancillary service expenditure will be trended forward to the contract rating years.
+The capitation rate also includes an administrative risk load appropriate for the MCO.

-Since not all nursing home residents are enrolled in an MCO, Factor G' will be developed based on a blend of those remaining in fee-for-service and those enrolling in an MCO.
+Since not all nursing facility residents are enrolled in an MCO, Factor G' will be developed based on a blend of those remaining in fee-for-service and those enrolling in an MCO.